arvidn/libtorrent/docs/manual.rst

 	``fallocate()`` and similar calls.
 This mode minimizes fragmentation.

 storage_mode_compact
-	The storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.
+	**this mode is deprecated and will be removed in future versions of libtorrent** The storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.